total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 Imagine ES modules, with `import` and `export`, never existed.
 In this world, everything you declare is in the global scope.
 You'd have to be careful about naming things, and you'd have to come up with a way to organize your code.

 This is the world that TypeScript was born into.
-Module systems like CommonJS (`requre`) and ES Modules (`import`, `export`) weren't popular yet.
+Module systems like CommonJS (`require`) and ES Modules (`import`, `export`) weren't popular yet.
 So, namespaces were a crucial way to avoid naming conflicts and organize your code.

 But now that ES modules are widely supported, you should use them over namespaces.
 Namespaces have very little relevance in modern TypeScript code, with some exceptions which we'll explore in our chapter on global scopes.